• About Us

 Select Special Characters in Google Docs

-It can be difficult to find the greater than or equal to symbol (≥), so click the dropdown field right after “Symbol,” and select “Math.”
+It can be difficult to find the ≥ symbol, so click the dropdown field right after “Symbol,” and select “Math.”

 Scroll down until you see the ≥ symbol and click it to insert it into your document.